terrpan/polly/docs/OBSERVABILITY.md

 ## Trace Attributes

-Polly includes rich trace attributes for filtering and analysis:
+Polly includes rich trace attributes for filtering and analysis.
+Errors are consistently annotated using `telemetry.SetErrorAttribute(span, err)` for improved filtering.

 ### GitHub Operations
 ```